 Safe Migration and Anti-human Trafficking in Vietnam

 In recent years, the situation of human trafficking in the world and in Vietnam has been increasing and becoming more sophisticated.
-Every year, around 800,000 to 1,000,000 people worldwide are trafficked.
-Among them, about 2.5 million people are direct victims of human trafficking, mostly women and young girls.
+Every year, 800,000 to 1,000,000 people worldwide are trafficked.
+Globally, about 2.5 million people are direct victims of human trafficking, mostly women and young girls.

-The Vietnamese government also warned about human trafficking in Vietnam.
+The Vietnamese government has warned about human trafficking in Vietnam.
 According to media reports, human trafficking now occurs in all 64 provinces of Vietnam.
-Most of the victims are women and girls, even men are forced into sexual slavery and exploitation.
-Due to unemployment, low education and lack of information on human trafficking, women and men in Vietnam migrate abroad or go to big cities to find jobs that will be easily deceptive and become a victim of human trafficking.
-The situation of poverty and lack of awareness is also the main cause of the increase of the problem.
-Many victims are seduced by their families, relatives and sold abroad.
-Male children are also a source of labor for fishing boat owners.
-Most of the victims were forced, exploited, labored, beaten, removed from organs and could result in death due to lack of medical care.
+Most of the victims are women and girls, but even men can be forced into sexual slavery and exploitation.
+Unemployment and lack of education lead Vietnamese women and men to migrate abroad or to big cities in search of jobs.
+Unaware of the dangers of human trafficking, they can be easily deceived and become victims.
+Many victims are also seduced by their families or relatives, and sold abroad.
+Male children are a source of labor for fishing boat owners.
+Victims are often forced to work, exploited and beaten.
+Some even have their organs harvested.

-Confront of the growing problem of human trafficking, Caritas Vietnam cooperates with member countries in the Great Mekong Sub-region (Thailand, Myanmar, Cambodia, Vietnam and has the support of Taiwan) and Dioceses to carry out projects to prevent human trafficking since 2015.
-By connecting with several diocesan Caritas networks, religious congregations, schools, and especially local communities to raise people's awareness, in preventing human trafficking.
+To confront the growing problem of human trafficking, Caritas Vietnam cooperates with member countries in the Greater Mekong Sub-region – Thailand, Myanmar and Cambodia, and with the support of Taiwan – and with local dioceses to carry out projects to prevent human trafficking.
+The Caritas network of dioceses, religious congregations, schools, and especially local communities is key to raising people's awareness and preventing human trafficking.

-The project has been implemented since 2015 and has undergone many stages, including the support of Caritas Asia in implementing the 2017-2018 project to enhance communication capacity for Caritas dioceses in the Southern region as well as raising community awareness.
+The project has been implemented since 2015 and has undergone many stages, including the support of Caritas Asia in implementing the 2017-2018 phase to enhance communication capacity for Caritas dioceses in the Southern region and to raise community awareness.

-The purpose of the project is to contribute to minimizing human trafficking in Vietnam by raising awareness for every community member.
+The purpose of the project is to minimize human trafficking in Vietnam by raising awareness.

-The project is aimed to people at high risk of becoming victims of human trafficking, with attention to young workers and vulnerable people.
+The project is aimed to people at high risk of becoming victims of human trafficking, with special attention to young workers and economically disadvantaged people.

-• Raising awareness in prevention of human trafficking for people through communication.
+• Raising awareness of human trafficking for people through communication campaigns.

 • Linking with dioceses, religious orders and religious organizations to cooperate in building communication networks and raising awareness for people about prevention of human trafficking.

-• Building a team of volunteers, sustainable communicators at the diocesan and parish levels through the Caritas network in the Dioceses.
+• Building a team of sustainable volunteer communicators at the diocesan and parish levels through the Caritas network in the dioceses.

 • Organize communication sessions in the community, sharing information through communication channels to raise people's awareness.